 Required Licenses

-- Business License: Must be registered with the local government.
-Requirements may include proof of business address and payment of a registration fee.
+- Business License: Must be obtained from the local government; typically requires proof of business registration and a fee.

 Insurance Requirements

-- General Liability Insurance: Coverage for third-party bodily injury and property damage.
-A common coverage limit is $1 million per occurrence.
+- General Liability Insurance: Provides coverage for bodily injury and property damage; recommended coverage of at least $1 million per occurrence.

-- Workers' Compensation Insurance: Required if you have employees.
-This insurance covers medical expenses and lost wages for employees injured on the job.
+- Workers' Compensation Insurance: Required if you have employees; covers medical expenses and lost wages for workers injured on the job.

 Training Certifications

-- Green Cleaning Certification: Training that focuses on environmentally friendly cleaning practices.
-Requirements may include coursework and an assessment.
+- Green Cleaning Certification: Training focused on environmentally friendly cleaning practices; may require completion of a specific course or program.

 Local Business Permits